City of Edinburgh Council (30 sites)

 East Lothian Council’s Local Development Plan (September 2018) fully integrates geodiversity and biodiversity within its Natural Heritage policies.
 As described in Technical Note 11: Planning for Geodiversity and appendices, sites designated in the 2015 Geodiversity Audit as Local Nature Conservation Sites are shown on the Proposals Map, with Geological Conservation Review sites (of national importance) given the same status as Sites of Special Scientific Interest.

 Volunteers Alison and Barry Tymon have carried out an extensive survey of the Scottish Borders Council area, visiting and photographing about 250 sites.
 More than half of those were fully surveyed.
-In autumn 2019, 35 potential LGS were submitted to Scottish Borders Council for inclusion in the Local Development Plan (LDP) 2020.
+Scottish Borders Council have designated 35 sites to be included in the proposed Local Development Plan (Policy EP3).